Making it through Mardi Gras

 So, just for you, we’ve pooled our experience and put together a handy plan for self-care at Mardi Gras – starting right now.

-In order to ensure the safety of Parade participants, spectators and the community at large, the 2021 Parade will be held at the Sydney Cricket Ground (SCG).
-Parade partner SBS will broadcast the event live so everyone from across Australia can also tune in from home.
+In order to ensure the safety of Parade participants, spectators and the community at large, the 2022 Parade will again be held at the Sydney Cricket Ground (SCG).

-This year’s theme is RISE — read more about it at the official website.
+This year’s theme is ‘UNITED WE SHINE’ — read more about it at the official website.

 Get out your calendar.
 It’s time to start making some calls: